corrievincent/BIOL-3295/Labs/Lab 7/Lab 7 Instructions.md

 ## To hand-in
+1. Consider the R<sub>0</sub> equation.
+Do larger values values of `beta` suggest larger or smaller values of R<sub>0</sub>?
+Is an outbreak more likely when `beta` is large or small?
+What is the meaning of `beta`?
-1. Choose parameter values so that infections are only spread globally, and so that R<sub>0</sub> > 1.
+2. Choose parameter values so that infections are only spread globally, and so that R<sub>0</sub> >> 1.
+State the parameter values that you choose (the values from the green boxes).
 Sketch the dynamics of the _frequency of patch types_.
 Describe the trajectory of the proportion of patches that are occupied by infected sheep.
-2. Choose parameter values so that infections are only spread globally, and so that R<sub>0</sub> < 1.
+3. Choose parameter values so that infections are only spread globally, and so that R<sub>0</sub> << 1.
+State the parameter values that you choose (the values from the green boxes).
 Sketch the dynamics of the _frequency of patch types_.
 Describe the trajectory of the proportion of patches that are occupied by infected sheep.
+4. Set your parameters such that disease will eventually be eliminated from the sheep pouplation if infections are spread globally.
+Change the value of `P` so that now infections are only spread locally.
+State your parameter values.
+Sketch the dynamics of the _frequency of patch types_.
+Does local infection spread increase or decrease the potential for an outbreak of disease in the sheep population?
+5. Run a simulation with only local infection spread where the disease spreads.
+Describe a visual difference that you observe regarding the distribution of infected sheep, relative to when infection spread is global.
+6. What is `alpha`?
+Consider the `alpha` in the R<sub>0</sub> equation.
+State a hypothesis regarding how large values of `alpha` will affect the disease dynamics.
+Run a simulation to test your hypothesis.
+Remember, much like a _real_ experiment, for the computer experiment, you can most easily draw conclusions, if you have a control and you manipulate only your experiment variable!
+7. Can the sheep population go extinct?
+Describe the state of the population prior to extinction.
+8. Let's edit the code!
+Find the line of code `set-default-shape turtles "sheep"`.